rust-lang/rust/src/doc/rustc-dev-guide/src/profiling.md

 I recommend changing a few settings in `config.toml` to make it bearable:
 ```
 [rust]
-# A debug build takes _a fourth_ as long on my machine,
+# A debug build takes _a third_ as long on my machine,
 # but compiling more than stage0 rustc becomes unbearably slow.
 optimize = false